Scifabric/pybossa-apps/readme.md

 ## Updating your task presenters

 The PyBossa Apps framework allows you to simplify the logic of your task presenters.
-Here's an example of a very simple task presenter:
+Here's a simple example:

 ```HTML
 <h1>My PyBossa App</h1>